Step 1 Visas & Immigration

 Visitor Visa

 You don’t need an agent to apply for a visitor visa.
 You can apply online.
-All Saffas (remember that word) need a visitor visa.
+All South Africans need a visitor visa.
 This is not unusual.
 There are lots of places where NZ requires a visa.
 However, check if you have a British passport or one of the other visa waiver countries, you may not need one.
-Check here
+Check here You will need a New Zealand Electronic Travel Authority ( NZeTA)

 Accredited Employer Work Visa (AEWV)